VasileiosMalt/KDE_Dolphin_quick-mv-n-rename-action/README.md

 - Check script permissions: `ls -la move_files_to_new.sh`
 - Verify path in `.desktop` file is absolute
 - Test manually: `./move_files_to_new.sh testfile.txt`

----

-**⚡ Pro Tip**: This tool is perfect for organizing downloads, project files, or any batch of files that need logical grouping.
-The temporal analysis ensures your most recent (newest) file determines the folder name, keeping your latest work as the main identifier.